telerik/xaml-docs/controls/radrichtextbox/features/section-columns.md

 ## Using Section Columns

-Depending on whether you prefer to insert columns with equal width or assign a specific width for each of them, you will need to create an instance of the **SectionColumnCollection** class and assign it to the **Columns** collection of [Section]({%slug radrichtextbox-features-document-elements-section%}).
-Another option to achieve a similar scenario is to change the Section layout using [RadDocumentEditor]({%slug radrichtextbox-features-raddocumenteditor%}).
+Depending on whether you prefer to insert columns with equal width or assign a specific width for each of them, you will need to create an instance of the **SectionColumnCollection** class and assign it to the **Columns** collection of the [Section]({%slug radrichtextbox-features-document-elements-section%}).
+Another option to achieve a similar outcome is to change the Section layout using [RadDocumentEditor]({%slug radrichtextbox-features-raddocumenteditor%}).
 This section will explain the different approaches.

 ### Apply Columns With Equal Width

-To create text columns with equal width, you could directly use the SectionColumnCollection constructor overloads that allow you specify the number of columns you would like to insert. **Example 2** shows how to apply the SectionColumnCollection instance, created in **Example 1** to a Section object.
+To create text columns with equal width, you could directly use the SectionColumnCollection constructor overloads that allow you to specify the number of columns you would like to insert. **Example 2** shows how to apply the SectionColumnCollection instance, created in **Example 1** to a Section object.

 #### **[C#] Example 2: Apply columns with equal width**
 {{region radrichtextbox-features-section-columns_1}}